tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-t-sql-tuesday-21-a.md

 ---
-title: 'T-SQL Tuesday #21 – A trigger can do that!'
+title: T-SQL Tuesday #21 – A trigger can do that!
 author: Ted Krueger (onpnt)
 type: post
 date: 2011-08-10T18:04:00+00:00
 ID: 1297
-excerpt: 'This month’s T-SQL Tuesday Wednesday topic is all about failure.
+excerpt: "This month's T-SQL Tuesday Wednesday topic is all about failure.
 To be exact, Crap Code.
-I’m not going to post any code but instead post the problem, solution and coding initiative that were taken.
-Code was the “crap” part that in all was the failure&hellip;'
+I'm not going to post any code but instead post the problem, solution and coding initiative that were taken.
+Code was the “crap” part that in all was the failure&hellip;"
 url: /index.php/datamgmt/dbprogramming/t-sql-tuesday-21-a/
 views:
   - 43001